-Plastic bags constitute one of the most common types of debris found in the coastal environment.
-They are a documented hazard to sea turtles and other marine animals, and once introduced to the environment take between 400 and 1,000 years to fully degrade.
-The ability to reduce the contributions of plastic bags to global and local pollution is an important conservation strategy that compliments agency efforts to improve the quality of natural and coastal populations through reductions in non-point sources of pollution and the preservation of habitat.
+Plastic bags and expanding polystyrene products constitute some of the most common types of debris found in the coastal environment.
+They are a documented hazard to sea turtles and other marine animals, and once introduced to the environment take between hundreds of years to fully degrade.
+The ability to reduce the contributions of plastic bags and expand polystyrene products to global and local pollution is an important conservation strategy that compliments agency efforts to improve the quality of natural and coastal populations through reductions in non-point sources of pollution and the preservation of habitat.

-The Board supports legislation to remove the prohibition on local government action to regulate or ban the use of disposable plastic bags.
+The Board supports legislation to remove the prohibition on local government action to regulate or ban the use of disposable plastic bags and polystyrene products.